 Prior to your trip to Thailand, it is advisable to perform an online check on iVisa to determine the appropriate visa requirements.
-At present, Thailand does not require any evidence of COVID-19 vaccination.

 Respect is integral to Thai culture, so it is important to always be respectful of Thai people and their beliefs.